PixelGen: Improving Pixel Diffusion with Perceptual Supervision: Methodology

 while the ground-truth velocity $v$ can be represented as:

 The resulting flow matching objective is:

-This formulation combines the stability of $x$-prediction with the favorable sampling advantages of flow matching.
+This formulation combines the target of $x$-prediction with the sampling advantages of flow matching.

-\textbf{Perceptual Supervision.} Although $x$-prediction simplifies the training objective, the image manifold still contains many perceptually irrelevant signals.
-To guide PixelGen toward a perceptually meaningful manifold, we introduce two complementary perceptual losses: LPIPS loss for local textures and fine-grained details, and Perceptual DINO (P-DINO) loss for global semantics.
-Together with the widely used REPA loss~\cite{repa}, which encourages alignment of intermediate representations, the final training objective is:
+\textbf{Perceptual Supervision.} Although $x$-prediction simplifies the training objective, the diffusion loss still supervises pixels uniformly and is therefore misaligned with perceptual quality.
+PixelGen addresses this by applying two complementary perceptual losses directly to the predicted clean image $x_\theta$: LPIPS for local textures and fine details, and P-DINO for global semantics.
+This image-space supervision is most useful when $x_\theta$ is sufficiently close to a clean image, because clean-image encoders can over-constrain high-noise predictions.
+We therefore introduce a simple gate $g(t)$ that enables perceptual losses only in the low-noise regime.
+Together with the widely used REPA loss~\cite{repa}, which encourages alignment of intermediate representations with a pretrained DINOv2 encoder, the final training objective is:

 where $\lambda_1$ and $\lambda_2$ balance the diffusion objective and perceptual supervision.
-This end-to-end training enables PixelGen to learn a simple perceptual manifold without additional autoencoders or auxiliary stages.
+The gate $g(t)$ disables perceptual losses at high-noise timesteps, as detailed in \cref{sec:noise_gating}.
+This end-to-end training enables PixelGen to better fit the real image manifold without VAEs.